Juliette Récamier: Early marriage

 At the age of fifteen, she was married on 24 April 1793 to Jacques-Rose Récamier (1751–1830), a banker nearly thirty years her senior and a relative of the gourmet Brillat-Savarin.
 In relaying the news to a friend of his impending marriage to Juliette, Jacques wrote:

 A rumour arose that her husband was, in fact, her natural father who married her to make her his heir.
-Their marriage occurred at the height of the revolutionary terror and, if he was guillotined, she would inherit his money.
-Although many biographers have given credence to this theory, it is unproven, and discounted by several historians.
+Their marriage occurred at the height of the revolutionary terror and, if he were guillotined, she would inherit his money.
+Although many biographers have given credence to this theory, it is unproven and discounted by several historians.
 Curiously, however, Jacques once wrote to a friend that his relations with Madame Bernard may have been more than platonic:

 The marriage was never consummated, and Récamier remained a virgin until at least the age of forty.
 A rumour was initiated by writer Prosper Mérimée that she suffered from a physical condition which made the act of sexual intercourse painful.
 This, however, did not inhibit her charm, as many individuals including François-René de Chateaubriand were said to have had intense emotional relationships with her.
 Chateaubriand was a constant visitor of her salon and, in a manner, master of the house.

 European celebrity

 From the earliest days of the French Consulate to almost the end of the July Monarchy, Récamier's salon in Paris was one of the chief resorts of literary and political society that followed what was fashionable.
-The habitués of her house included many former royalists, with others, such as General Jean Bernadotte and General Jean Victor Moureau, more or less disaffected to the government.
+The habitués of her house included many former royalists, with others, such as General Jean Bernadotte and General Jean Victor Moreau, more or less disaffected to the government.
 This circumstance, together with her refusal to act as lady-in-waiting to Empress consort Joséphine de Beauharnais and her friendship for Germaine de Staël, brought her under suspicion.
 In 1800 Jacques-Louis David began his portrait of her, but left it unfinished on learning François Gérard had been commissioned to paint a portrait before he had.

 It was through Germaine de Staël that Récamier became acquainted with Benjamin Constant, a Swiss-French political activist and writer, whose political equivocations during the last days of the First French Empire and the first of the Bourbon Restoration have been attributed to her persuasions.
 She was eventually exiled from Paris by the orders of Napoleon.
 After a short stay at her native Lyon, she proceeded to Rome, and finally to Naples.
 There she was on exceedingly good terms with Joachim Murat and his wife Caroline Bonaparte, who were then intriguing with the Bourbons.
 She persuaded Constant to plead the claims of Murat in a memorandum addressed to the Congress of Vienna, and also induced him to take up a decided attitude in opposition to Napoleon's return during the Hundred Days.